-The property has been altered internally to create the current layout of accommodation.
-This has included the formation of an open plan lounge/kitchen and centre shower room.
+Alterations have been undertaken to the property to form its present layout.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt provide information as to historic and future mining activity and whether or not the property has been the subject of any compensation claims.